cgwire/kitsu/docs/getting-started-production/README.md

 You can also filter which tasks are late with **Due date is late**.

 We have two ways to calculate if a task is late, the first has **estimated due date** VS **Feedback**, and the second is versus **Done**.
-Depending on how you calculate in your studio, you will always have the answer with Kitsu.
+Depending on how you calculate it in your studio, you will always have the answer with Kitsu.

 ![Task Type Late Feedback](../img/getting-started/task_type_late_feedback.png)